-Suffolk County residents now have one more reason to look to Stony Brook Medicine for the highest level of stroke care.
-In April 2019, Stony Brook launched Long Island's first mobile stroke unit program, designed to provide specialized, life-saving care to people within the critical moments of stroke before they even get to the hospital.
-And it already is.
+Mobile Stroke Unit Program - A first for Long Island and designed to provide specialized, life-saving care to people within the critical moments of stroke before they even get to the hospital.
 This revolutionary pre-hospital process markedly accelerates the time to make an accurate stroke diagnosis, allows for time-sensitive stroke therapies to be administered earlier, and allows for the transport of stroke patients directly to the most appropriate hospital for the level of care they require, the first time.
-The result will be more lives saved, and better outcomes through earlier interventions.
-While new to Long Island, mobile stroke units have successfully reduced stroke disability and have improved survival rates in other major metropolitan areas across the country.

-Telepsychiatry sessions are designed to be a direct, private interaction between you and a psychiatrist.
-It can be for an evaluation, a therapy session (individual, group or family), and can also be used for patient education and medication management.
-Our telepsychiatry option also provides the opportunity for consults between members of our joint behavioral health team.
+Telepsychiatry - A collaboration with behavioral health specialists on the East End that offers a confidential videoconferencing option to our East End community.
+These direct, private interactions between you and a Stony Brook Medicine psychiatrist can be used for an evaluation, a therapy session (individual, group or family), and for patient education and medication management.
+It also provides the opportunity for consults between members of our joint behavioral health team.